Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

   - /docs/clearinghouse-overview/
 ---

 Welcome to [Valorem's](https://valorem.xyz/) next-gen innovation – Valorem Clear.
 This powerful clearing system empowers enthusiasts to navigate the world of covered calls, cash-secured puts, and various option types, be it American, European, or Exotic.

 ### Dive Into the Blueprint

 Version 1 of Valorem Clear is much more than just an engine — it's a symphony of clearing and settling.
-Users can effortlessly pen options, bring them to fruition, and assert claims on their assets.
+Users can effortlessly write options, bring them to fruition, and assert claims on their assets.
 The elegance lies in the engine's capability to fairly match exercises with written claims.
 Designed for optimal gas efficiency, this minimalistic powerhouse offers a rock-solid foundation for building advanced derivatives structures.

 Here's the gist: Valorem Clear is in harmony with the [ERC-1155 multi-token](https://eips.ethereum.org/EIPS/eip-1155) ethos.
-So, you can script options for any compliant ERC-20 duo, with a few exceptions.
-Once penned, these options manifest as semi-fungible Option tokens—tradeable, transferrable, and tangible.
+So, you can create options for any compliant ERC-20 duo, with a few exceptions.
+Once written, these options manifest as semi-fungible Option tokens—tradeable, transferrable, and tangible.

-For those who pen options, their stake in the underlying assets is depicted through a unique Claim token.
+For those who write options, their stake in the underlying assets is depicted through a unique Claim token.
 This token can be redeemed, reflecting the asset's current status, be it exercised or not.

 To provide a snapshot:
 - **Underlying Asset & Amount:** The ERC-20 asset you'll receive when you exercise.
 - **Exercise Asset & Amount:** The requisite ERC-20 asset and amount for option exercise.
 - **Exercise & Expiry Timestamp:** The windows defining when the option can be exercised.

 The elegance of Valorem Clear?
 It's neutral.
 Whether it's a call or a put, where you purchase it, its profitability upon exercise—Valorem doesn't judge.
-With every penned option backed to the hilt, the settlement is swift and gas-friendly.
+With every option written, the settlement is swift and gas-friendly.

 ## Trust Landscape